Florissant man charged with arson; juvenile pulled from burning home

 Meanwhile, Florissant police and the St. Louis Regional Bomb and Arson Unit determined the house fire was intentionally set, Michael said.

-Bobby Copass was arrested and charged with first-degree assault and first-degree arson.
+Bobby Copass was arrested and charged with first-degree arson.
 He remains in custody at St. Louis County Jail.

-Note: CORRECTION: In an earlier version of this story, it was reported Copass had also been charged with first-degree assault.
-Florissant police reached out to confirm that was not the case.